Cost of a Single Fatality Up 60% Since 2010

 National Safety Council Reports:

-Cost estimates from the National Safety Council (NSC) represent lost wages or costs incurred because of fatal and nonfatal avoidable injuries.
-These cost estimates can be compared to other economic indicators like the gross domestic product, per capita income, and personal consumption expenditures to determine the economic impact of preventable injuries.
-The expenses don’t just apply to companies; they also reflect the impact on society.
-Work Injury Costs and Time Lost
+Cost estimates from the National Safety Council (NSC) quantify the toll of Single Fatalities, reflecting lost wages or costs due to avoidable injuries.
+Transitioning to an economic perspective, these Single Fatalities are akin to indicators like GDP, per capita income, and personal consumption expenditures.
+Assessing the economic impact of Single Fatalities underscores their significance.
+The expenses extend beyond companies, showcasing the broader impact on society.

 Are you a business owner?
 Do you want to protect your company’s assets?
 Make sure your business is insured.
 Get a quote